lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@script`

+In the past, most results from cohort studies were presented as tables.
+However, for most types of data, tables are an ineffective way at communicating findings.
+Even now, cohort results are still presented as tables, mainly due to tradition and to lack of awareness and skill in creating effective and meaningful graphs.

 ---
-## Figures should be preferred over tables
+## Figures should be *preferred* over tables

 ```yaml
 type: "FullSlide"